sbkellogg/eci-588/unit-1/unit-1-presentation.md

 -->

-(a) Little Context
+1a.
+Little Context
 ========================================================

 **Race to the Top**

-NCDPI recieved $400M implement activities and policy reforms to improve education.
+NCDPI received $400M for activities and policy reforms to improve education in NC.

 **Data Sources**

-Survey of over 15,000 educators
+Survey of over 15,000 educators participating in online PD.

 **Findings**

+Teachers valued convenience, information, and resources.

 ---